By Mike Miller November 14, 2022

 The townspeople helped each other rebuild, and one storeowner who was not affected allowed the others to set up shop in his building, leading to what is thought might have been the first arcade of shops in the country.

 The area has the majority of bayous in Florida, and these are fed by the Choctawhatchee River.
-These slow-moving pools of water have been important part of the ecosystem, the area's history and its culture.
+These slow-moving pools of water have been an important part of the ecosystem, the area's history and its culture.

 Some of the most well known of these are the Boggy Bayou, LaGrange Bayou, and the Alaqua Bayou.